georgesovetov/python-style-guide/README.md

 - Closing parenthesis, bracket or brace must be
    - on next line to last element
    - with same indent as first line of statement;
-   - if needed, it are immediately followed by one or more colon or comma, parenthesis, bracket or brace.
+   - if needed, it's immediately followed by one or more colon or comma, parenthesis, bracket or brace.

 Yes:
 ```